 Some reaches are easy to reach but others aren’t.
-The hard to reach beaches aren’t necessarily better but they definitely have less people so there’s more room.
-You don’t have to visit every single beach but I did, because I was curious to see what was there.
+The hard-to-reach beaches aren’t necessarily better but they definitely have fewer people so there’s more room.
+You don’t have to visit every single beach but I did because I was curious to see what was there.

-Honestly, every single beach is worth visiting but I’m sure that can’t happen if you’re there fo 2-3 days only.
-In that case, I have done the work for you and I have tagged some beaches as “must visit” you in case you can’t to visit them all.
+Honestly, every single beach in Lagos is worth visiting but I’m sure that can’t happen if you’re there for 2-3 days only.
+In that case, I have done the work for you and I have tagged some beaches as “must visit” you in case you can’t visit them all.

 Dona Ana (must visit)

-Some beaches of Lagos have water full of seaweed but I didn’t see that on Dona Ana beach.
-There aren’t small pebbels or rocks, just a massive sandy stretch with interesting rock formations – so this makes Dona Ana a perfect beach for swimming.
+Some beaches of Lagos have water full of seaweed but I didn’t see that on Dona Ana Beach.
+There aren’t small pebbles or rocks, just a massive sandy stretch with interesting rock formations – so this makes Dona Ana a perfect beach for swimming.

 Praia do Camilo (must visit)

 Praia do Camilo is the most beautiful beach in Lagos for me because I loved the rock formations here.